Rules & Certification Frequently Asked Questions

 What documentation do I need to retain for CPE courses attended?

-If you attend a course from a sponsor NOT on the BOA approved list, you must retain the following:
+If you attend a course from a sponsor NOT on the BOA-approved list, you must retain the following:

-• Name and contact information of the sponsor
+• Sponsor name and contact information

-• Title and description of the course content
+• Description of the program content

-• Number of CPE hours earned
+• Number of CPE credits earned

-2. Copy of the detailed timed course agenda
+• Copy of the detailed, timed agenda

-4. Statement written by you describing how the program contributes to your professional knowledge and competence
+• Statement written by you describing how the program contributes to your professional knowledge and competence

 Do I need to submit any documentation (i.e. transcripts, certificates of attendance, etc.) when I report my CPE?